top of page

 Implementing effective gas safety measures involves more than just training.
 Here are some actionable steps businesses can take:

-Train all personnel involved in confined space work on gas testing and emergency procedures.
+4. Train all personnel involved in confined-space work in gas testing and emergency procedures.

-Regularly review and update safety procedures based on new risks or incidents.
+6. Regularly review and update safety procedures in response to new risks or incidents.

 For example, a construction company might schedule daily gas tests before workers enter a confined space and assign a trained safety officer to oversee compliance.